 Historic railway trestles including the Kinsol Trestle.

-For an up-to-date map of the Cowichan Valley Trail please click here.
+For the most recent BROCHURE and map of the Cowichan Valley Trail pleaseclick

 The Kinsol, Holt Creek, Marie Canyon, and McGee Creek Trestles have been restored for hiking, cycling, and equestrian use as part of the rail / trail experience.
-The historic Kinsol Trestle, reportedly the highest wooden rail trestle in Canada, is now open to the public.
-Please click here for more information on the Kinsol Trestle and access to the site.
+Pleaseclick herefor more information on the Kinsol Trestle and access to the site.